pjmercurio/Dodgeball-git/README.md

 # Dodgeball
 My first iOS app: Dodgeball

-Note: Does not work on iOS 6.0 or newer.
+Note: Does not work on iOS 6.0 or later.